-Also, when you do this report, it compiles all your information for you for any type of year-end report that might be submitted to KI; it is easier to compile this data for the president to report on to the board at any time.
+Also when you do this report, it compiles all your information for you for any type of year-end report that might be submitted to KI; and also it is easy to compile this data for the president to report on to the board at any time.

 - 2. Election of Officers According to KI bylaws, this report must be submitted by June 1 to KI.
 The information provided here then is forwarded to both Kiwanis International and your Ohio District office to compile the names, phone, and email for officers of the coming year.
 This ensures that all officers get the most current and up to date information asap.
 This report is filed through the Secretarial Dashboard. - 3.
 International convention Naming of club delegates This report is filed through the Secretarial Dashboard and goes to Kiwanis International.
-The secretary also has the option of making hard copies (a good idea) for all delegates to convention.
+The secretary also has the option of making hard copies (a good idea) for all delegates attending the convention.
 For International, each club is allowed two delegates and two alternates.
 Past Governors, treasurers and some others often serve as Delegate at Large.
-Usually, this report is due by April 30. - 4.
+Usually this report is due by April 30. - 4.
 District convention For district convention, each club is allowed three (3) delegates and three alternates.
-This form usually comes in a mailing from the district secretary, although I believe this is also available on the district website.
-Again, it is a good rule of thumb to make copies of this report and give to the delegates.
-If changes are needed on site, either the district secretary/executive director or the sitting District Governor can approve these changes.
+This form is posted on the Ohio District website and club secretaries are sent a QR Code to immediately access the information or the can find the information under "District Convention".
+Again, it is a good rule of thumb to make copies of this report for the delegates.
+If changes are needed on site, either the District Secretary/Executive Director, current Lr.
+Governor for your division, or the sitting District Governor can approve these changes.